Darren Woodson

-Darren Ray Woodson (born April 25, 1969) is a former American football safety in the National Football League (NFL).
-He played his entire career for the Dallas Cowboys from 1992 to 2003.
-He was drafted by the Cowboys in the second round (37th overall) of the 1992 NFL Draft out of Arizona State University.
+Darren Raye Woodson (born April 25, 1969) is an American former professional football player who spent his entire career as a safety for the Dallas Cowboys of the National Football League (NFL) from 1992 to 2003.
+He played college football for the Arizona State Sun Devils, and was selected by the Cowboys in the second round of the 1992 NFL draft with the 37th overall pick.

-Early years
+Early life

 Woodson was raised by his mother, Freddie Luke, in Maryvale, a West Phoenix neighborhood.
 A running back and linebacker at Maryvale High School, he earned All-Metro Division AAA and All-City honors as a senior, once scoring six touchdowns in a single game.
 He was a teammate of Phillippi Sparks, who would go on to play nine seasons in the NFL.

 In August 2008, ESPNRISE.com named Woodson as one of the best high school players to ever come out of Arizona.

 College career

 According to a January 23, 1996, article in The New York Times, because Woodson failed to meet NCAA academic qualifications for a scholarship, he walked on at Arizona State University.
 According to the article, "Woodson built a reputation as a ferocious hitter with a keen eye for football."

 An undersized linebacker who wore #6 in college, Woodson was coached by ASU linebackers coach Lovie Smith, future NFL head coach.

 As a sophomore in 1989, he was voted the team's "Most Improved" player, after leading it in total tackles (122) and tackles for loss (5), including a 16 tackle game against Stanford University.

 During his senior year, he showed his great athleticism by lining up during 2 games as a defensive end and playing on several occasions as an inside linebacker.
 Woodson finished his college career with 803 tackles and was invited to play on the Blue–Gray Football Classic.

 A three-year starter at outside linebacker for the Sun Devils, Woodson earned honorable mention All-Pac-10 honors in 1989 and 1990, honorable mention All-America as a junior and All-Pac-10 second-team as a senior.
 He served as team captain as a senior in 1991 and earned a degree in criminal justice.

 In 2005, he was inducted into the Arizona State University Hall of Fame.
 In April 2009, Woodson was inducted into the Arizona Sports Hall of Fame.